ros2/ros2_documentation/source/Tutorials/Advanced/Topic-Statistics-Tutorial/Topic-Statistics-Tutorial.rst

 Here we see the two currently possible calculated statistics for the ``std_msgs::msg::String`` message published to ``/topic`` by the ``minimal_publisher``.
-Because the ``std_msgs::msg::String`` does not have a message header, the ``message_age`` calculation cannot be performed, so NaNs are returned.
-However, the ``message_period`` can be calculated and we see the statistics populated in the message above.

 Summary
 -------